 Continuation and extension of THEA 301, Acting I, with particular emphasis on character development.
 Through intensive scene work and special projects in characterization studies, we will expand the actor?s emotional, intellectual, physical, and vocal expressiveness.
-Prerequisite: THEA 301 with a minimum grade of D.

 THEA 404.
 Advanced Movement.
 3 Hours.